 3. Set an alarm for a preventative wee: If you find that you often wake up in the middle of the night needing to urinate, consider setting an alarm to wake you up for a preventative bathroom break.
 This can help empty your bladder and prevent accidents while you're still half-asleep and less aware of your surroundings.

 5. Hydrate properly: Alcohol can dehydrate the body, which can exacerbate the need to urinate.
-Drinking or beverages in between alcoholic drinks can help maintain proper hydration levels and potentially reduce the frequency of needing to use the bathroom.
+Drinking water or non-alcoholic beverages in between alcoholic drinks can help maintain proper hydration levels and potentially reduce the frequency of needing to use the bathroom.

 6. Use the bathroom strategically: When you're out drinking, make a habit of using the bathroom whenever you have the opportunity, even if you don't feel an immediate need to go.
 This proactive approach can help empty your bladder regularly and prevent it from becoming overly full.